Wilhelmina of the Netherlands Biography

 During her early rule, Queen Wilhelmina of the Netherlands developed a strong resentment towards the United Kingdom after it annexed the republics of Transvaal and Orange Free State following the Second Boer War in 1902.

-Many people in the Netherlands, including the Queen, felt close to the Boers, the descendants of early Dutch colonists, and she even ordered the Dutch warship HNLMS Gelderland to evacuate Transvaal President Paul Kruger.
+Many people in the Netherlands, including the Queen, felt a kinship with the Boers, descendants of early Dutch colonists, and she even ordered the Dutch warship HNLMS Gelderland to rescue Transvaal President Paul Kruger.

 While Queen Wilhelmina supported the neutral foreign and defense policies of the Netherlands, she nevertheless wanted to base such policies on a position of strength.
 Despite not being an army commander, she took great interest in the wellbeing of her soldiers and advocated for a small but powerful and well-equipped army.